PJ&E Interest Groups

 Interest Group Discussions on Peace & Justice and Earthcare

 The LEYM Interest Group will provide a Zoom discussion for Friends of monthly meetings.
-There will be four virtual meetings in the months of December (2020), February (2021), May (2021) and July (2021).
+There will be virtual meetings in the months of December (2020), February (2021), and May (2021).
 Come and share your thoughts relating to Peace & Justice along with Earthcare with Friends from your region.
 Topic selections and registration link are provided below.